Luke-Chesley/bert-classification-fine-tuned-models/readme.md

-# Architecture
+# Overview
-Models: Used the hugging face implementation of BERT/DistilBERT and fine tuned them to classify texts.
+**Models**: Used the hugging face implementation of BERT/DistilBERT and fine tuned them to classify texts.

 **Structure**: